 Customers: Uber Eats provides the following ordering options to its customers:

-Delivery Agents: Uber Eats delivery boys are independent individuals who pick up food from the restaurants and deliver it to the customers’ address.
-They can accept or reject the order request and manage multiple deliveries at a single time.
-They get the delivery tasks on the basis of their location and proximity to the customer as well as the restaurant.
+Delivery Agents: Uber Eats delivery partners are independent individuals who pick up food from the restaurants and deliver it to the customers’ addresses.
+They can accept/reject the order request and fulfill multiple deliveries at a time.
+They get the delivery requests on the basis of their location and proximity to the customer as well as the restaurant.

-Uber Eats generate revenue through the following monetization methods:
+Uber Eats generates revenue through the following monetization methods: